hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

 Standard errors for the parameters are by default not calculated when the dataset is fitted in vectorized fashion, because it has large memory requirement.
-If errors are required, either pass ``calculate_errors=True`` as an argument to :py:meth:`~hyperspy.model.BaseModel.multifit`, or rerun :py:meth:`~hyperspy.model.BaseModel.multifit` with a nonlinear optimizer, which should run fast since the parameters are already optimized.
+If errors are required, either pass ``calculate_errors=True`` as an argument to :meth:`~hyperspy.model.BaseModel.multifit`, or rerun :meth:`~hyperspy.model.BaseModel.multifit` with a nonlinear optimizer, which should run fast since the parameters are already optimized.

 None of the linear optimizers currently support bounds.